Linuxfabrik/monitoring-plugins/check-plugins/ping/README.md

 Sends ICMP ECHO_REQUEST packets to a network host using the system's built-in `ping` command.
 Reports round-trip time (min, avg, max, mdev) and packet loss percentage.
 Without any parameters, it sends five packets with a 0.2 second interval and exits after five seconds timeout at the latest.

-**Alerting Logic:**

-* CRIT if 100% packet loss (destination host unreachable).
-This is intentionally CRIT instead of WARN because in host-liveliness checks, CRIT equals DOWN.
-Partial packet loss (even 90%) still results in OK because the host is reachable.
-* UNKNOWN if name or service is unknown, out of memory, or other ping errors.
-* `--always-ok` suppresses all alerts and always returns OK.
-Useful for hosts that block ICMP but can still execute check-plugins.

 **Data Collection:**

 * Executes the system `ping` command with quiet output (`-q`) to collect summary statistics